What Is Post-Weld Heat Treatment and Why Does It Matter?

 Microstructure refinement Improves toughness

-You typically hold the alloy near 1,100°F to 1,600°F, below its lower critical transformation temperature, so you don’t form brittle phases.
-That restraint helps you preserve integrity while the weld relaxes.
-As trapped hydrogen escapes, deformation risk drops, and the joint becomes more ductile.
-PWHT gives you a structurally freer, more reliable component for demanding service.
+As trapped hydrogen escapes, deformation risk drops and the joint becomes more ductile.
+PWHT helps you build a more reliable component for demanding service.

-Controlled Heating And Cooling
+Controlled Heating and Cooling

 • Match soak time to thickness for uniform stress redistribution.